 The Psychology Peer Advisors are available for academic advising most times of most days.
-You can find them in room 141 Straub Hall, so be sure to go by to say hello and get advice on courses for psychology majors.
+You can find them in room 162B of the Franklin Building, so be sure to go by to say hello and get advice on courses for psychology majors.